coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-02-remove-element-from-arraylist.md

 To remove an element from an ArrayList, we use the `remove()` method.

-Using the`remove(Object o)` method, we can remove the specified object from an ArrayList.
+Using the ' Remove (Object o)` method, we can remove the specified object from an ArrayList.

 Using the `remove(int index)` method, we can remove the object at the specified index from an ArrayList.

-Let's see both the method one by one.
+Let's see both methods one by one.

 ## 1. Remove an element from an ArrayList using the `remove(Object o)` method

-`remove(Object o)` method removes the first occurrences  of the specified object from the ArrayList.
+The `remove(Object o)` method removes the first occurrences  of the specified object from the ArrayList.

 If the specified object `o` is not present in the ArrayList, the ArrayList remains unchanged.